aqn3130/Hive-Apps/README.md

-#Hive Apps
+#Jive Platform Apps

-This is a collection of Hive applications which add additional functionality to our current instance of Hive.#Hive-Apps
+This is a collection of Jive platform applications which add additional functionality to our current instance of Jive.